Jump to:Page Content

 The flagship program of the India Initiative is an evaluation of a pilot Emissions Trading System (ETS) for particulate matter.
 Market-based regulatory tools such as an ETS can make the trade-off between growth and the environment easier by setting explicit, ambitious environmental goals and meeting them at low economic cost (Ellerman et al. 2000; Stavins 2003).

-The pilot emissions trading system will target particulate matter, by far the most problematic pollutant in India (CPCB 2006).
-India’s average of 206.7 µm/m3 is several times the current national standard of 60 µm/m3 (Greenstone and Hanna 2011).
-In November 2009, the MoEF announced new, more stringent National Ambient Air Quality Standards (NAAQS) to fight this problem, but most Indian cities remain far out of compliance (CPCB 2009; CPCB 2010).
+The pilot emissions trading system will target particulate matter, by far the most problematic pollutant in India (CPCB 2013).
+India’s average of 206.7 µm/m3 is several times the current national standard of 60 µm/m3 (Greenstone and Hanna 2014).
+In November 2009, the Ministry for Environment and Forests (MoEF) announced new, more stringent National Ambient Air Quality Standards (NAAQS) to fight this problem, but most Indian cities remain far out of compliance (CPCB 2009; CPCB 2010).
 The government needs new tools to bring pollution levels under control.
 The ETS system studied in this research is one tool with a great deal of promise.

 This pilot study addresses the practical concerns of designing a market-based mechanism for use in India and other developing countries.
 The project draws on private-sector expertise in emissions monitoring, data reporting and trading to build a viable trading system in the leading industrial states of Gujarat, Maharashtra and Tamil Nadu.
 The study will measure the savings in abatement cost due to trading with a randomized controlled trial among plants with high pollutant potential.
 It will separately estimate the effect of disclosing pollution levels, as measured by continuous emissions monitoring system (CEMS) technology, to the public.

-While the primary goal of this program is to protect public health, it also bears directly on industrial energy consumption.
+While the primary goal of this program is to protect public health, it also bears directly on industrial energy consumption and greenhouse gas emissions.
 Particulate matter is a byproduct of the combustion of solid and liquid fossil fuels.
 By measuring and regulating particulate matter emissions, this program will affect the energy use of regulated industrial plants.
 In particular, conserving energy, improving combustion and switching fuel type or source are likely low-cost means of abating particulate matter emissions.
-The project will run until the middle of 2014.
-Evaluation will be concurrent and industries will come online as they install CEMS, with early results expected by the end of 2013.
+Thus from the perspective of an emerging economy, and flipping around the usual terminology, there can be climate co-benefits from reducing local pollution.
+Finally, and perhaps most importantly, the design of monitoring and regulation for particulates is similar (and in some ways more challenging) than that for carbon dioxide.
+Therefore, regulating local pollutants will develop the capacity to regulate a broader set of air pollutants, notably greenhouse gases, should the Indian government so choose in the future.

 In this multi-year study, researcher Nick Ryan is partnering with government and private consultancies in Gujarat to promote investment in the energy efficiency of energy-intensive industrial plants.
 They are measuring the costs of and returns on these investments using a randomized controlled trial design of the scalable policy tools of detailed energy audits and implementation support.
 Inducing firms to undertake energy-efficiency investments may be a win-win, or beneficial for both the firms and the public, if such investments save firms money while reducing greenhouse gas emissions.